SAP-archive/kubernetes-deployment-orchestrator/doc/tutorial.md

 This tutorial will guide you through the different topics of shalm

+## Starlark

+Starlark is a python dialect, which is also use in bazel or ytt.
+It allows you to run code in a controlled sandbox without access to the outer world.

 ## Interoperability with helm

 Shalm is designed from ground up to be mostly compatible with helm packages